The David Letterman Show: Background

-David Letterman's relationship with NBC began in 1978, when he made his first appearance on The Tonight Show Starring Johnny Carson.
-Over the next two years Letterman would return to the show several times, and would occasionally serve as guest host in Carson's absence.
-NBC's president Fred Silverman was so impressed by Letterman's performance that he decided to give him a morning talk show.
+David Letterman's relationship with NBC began in 1978, when he made his first appearance as a guest on The Tonight Show Starring Johnny Carson.
+Over the next two years Letterman returned to the show several times, and occasionally served as guest host in Carson's absence.
+NBC's president Fred Silverman was so impressed by Letterman's performance that he decided to offer him a morning talk show.

 In early 1980, NBC's daytime morning lineup consisted of six game shows.
 The David Letterman Show was made possible by the cancellation of three of them: High Rollers, Chain Reaction, and the long-running daytime version of Hollywood Squares.